-1st Karori Scout Group is a wholly volunteer based organisation and we could not run our programmes without the amazing effort that our Kaiārahi / Leaders and other Volunteers put in to making it all happen.
+1st Karori Scout Group is a wholly volunteer-based organisation, and we could not run our programmes without the amazing effort that our Kaiārahi / Leaders and other Volunteers put in to making it all happen.

 You can volunteer as a Leader, Parent Helper or Committee Member.